awsdocs/aws-deep-learning-amis/doc_source/tutorial-graviton-pytorch.md

-# Using the Graviton GPU PyTorch DLAMI<a name="tutorial-graviton-pytorch"></a>
+# Using the PyTorch DLAMI with AWS Graviton\-based EC2 instances featuring GPUs<a name="tutorial-graviton-pytorch"></a>

-The AWS Deep Learning AMI is ready to use with Arm processor\-based Graviton GPUs, and comes optimized for PyTorch\.
+The AWS Deep Learning AMI is ready to use with AWS Graviton\-based EC2 instances featuring GPUs, and comes optimized for PyTorch\.
 The Graviton GPU PyTorch DLAMI includes a Python environment pre\-configured with [PyTorch](http://aws.amazon.com/pytorch), [TorchVision](https://pytorch.org/vision/stable/index.html), and [TorchServe](https://pytorch.org/serve/) for deep learning training and inference use cases\.
 Check the [release notes](http://aws.amazon.com/releasenotes/deep-learning-ami-graviton-gpu-pytorch-1-10-ubuntu-20-04/) for additional details on the Graviton GPU PyTorch DLAMI\.

 **Topics**
 + [Verify PyTorch Python Environment](#tutorial-graviton-pytorch-environment)